Providing evidence based psychological interventions and tailored support packages

 The assessment process is comprised by multiple components

-I am a BABCP accredited Cognitive Behavioural Psychotherapist, trained in providing psychological assessments and interventions to children, adolescents and adults.
-I have over 14 years experience in working within mental health services, supporting clients with a range of mental health conditions and emotional difficulties
+Kevin is a BABCP accredited Cognitive Behavioural Psychotherapist and director of Antrim Psychological Services.
+He is trained in providing psychological assessments and interventions to children, adolescents and adults.
+He has over 14 years experience in working within mental health services, supporting clients with a range of mental health conditions and emotional difficulties.

 Cognitive Behavioural Therapy (CBT) is an evidence based intervention aimed at supporting clients to gain a better understanding of their emotional, cognitive and behavioural responses to certain life events.
 CBT is a short-term, goal-focused psychotherapy.
 It takes a hands-on, practical approach to problem-solving and achieving therapeutic goals.
 CBT is designed to explore and change patterns of thinking and behaviour that maintain difficulties and to alleviate psychological distress.